camggould/aqa/README.md

 - `aqa rms --file /path/to/my/audio.wav` returns the RMS for the audio file.
 - `aqa rmsFloor --file /path/to/my/audio.mp3` returns the RMS floor of the audio file.
 - `aqa rmsCeiling --file /path/to/my/audio.flac` returns the RMS ceiling of the audio file.
+- `aqa channels --file /path/to/my/audio.flac` returns the number of channels in the audio file.
 - `aqa report --file /path/to/my/audio.aac --o my_output_file.html` generates an HTML report highlighting audio quality.
+  - The `--o` flag also supports directories.

 ## Example report